-Learning goal Activity name Description of the method/content Material and tools Time Making oppressions visible which participants experienced in the past, reflecting on the oppressions Forum theatre: presenta tion and impleme ntation Presentation Forum theatre: ppt slides available as PDF format in appendix 3 of this compendium Participants plan their own scenarios (20 minutes) Forum theatre ppt, basic theatre requisites 3 hrs oppressions and maybe with hidden feelings of the participants.
+Learning goal Activity Description of the method/content Material and Time name tools Making oppressions visible that participants have experienced in the past, reflecting on the oppressions Forum theatre: presentati on and implement ation Presentation of Forum Theatre is available in the annex of this compendium.
+Participants plan their own scenarios (20 minutes) Implementations: 30 minutes per scene Reflections & debriefing: 10 minutes per scene Forum theatre ppt, basic theatre requisites 3 hours Feedback & questions: 10 minutes per scene

+A special word being said on the tool forum theatre: Forum theatre is a strong tool, working with past oppressions and maybe with hidden feelings of the participants.
 In groups with people that might have mental problems it has to be considered whether forum theatre or another tool would be appropriate.
 Forum theatre - if it's possible to play it - is however, usually highly appreciated by the participants and it brings a lot of activity and fun to the sessions.